 Over the last couple of weeks, I’ve had numerous discussions with a new client regarding the art and science of social media analytics.
 After several years of trying to generate revenue for his business with social media, he’s finally turned to me because he’s just not getting the ROI he needs alone.
 Luckily, he didn’t give up on social media, as do many similar mid-sized businesses, believing social media won’t work for their particular industry or target market.

 After several weeks of analyzing his metrics and doing some judicious A/B testing, I’ve learned a lot about why he’s not seeing the market performance he hoped.
 He has some content marketing issues we’re working on, poor SEO performance, and was miss using some social media platforms.
-Today, however, I’d like to talk about what I discovered in his social media analytics reports that is already creating big returns for his efforts.
+Today, however, I’d like to talk about what I discovered in his social media analytics report that is already creating big returns for his efforts.

 Interpreting social media analytics is really 1 part art and 1 part science — or maybe 2 parts art and 1 part science.
 A dollop of experiences and a smidgen of intuition doesn’t hurt either.
 Jim Sterne, the founder of the Digital Analytics Association, describes a data arts combining necessary attributes as someone who has: